xchapter7x/deploycloud/README.md

         org: myorg # org to target during push
         space: thespace # space to target during push
         path: myapp1/development #path to desired manifest (relative to the root of this repo)
-        push_cmd: push appname -i 2 #push command to execute (note: the above manifest will be used via a added `-f`, so dont add it here)
+        push_cmd: cf push appname -i 2 #push command to execute (note: the above manifest will be used via a added `-f`, so dont add it here)

       # another deployment definition for the myapp1 application
       - name: production